epics-base/pvaPy/documentation/streamingFramework.md

 ### Throughput Tests

-In order to asses how much data can be pushed through the framework we ran a series of tests using the [base system user processor] (../pvapy/hpc/userDataProcessor.py) that does not manipulate image and hence does not generate any additional load on the test machine.
+In order to asses how much data can be pushed through the framework we ran a series of tests using the [base system user processor](../pvapy/hpc/userDataProcessor.py) that does not manipulate image and hence does not generate any additional load on the test machine.